prowang01/ASCII-Art-Generator-Prosper-Wang-DIA6/README.md

 ### Installing

-A step-by-step series of instructions to set up your environment:
+Follow these steps to set up your environment:

 1. Clone the repository:
    ```bash